BE KIND. BE Fabulous.

 The grace of faith, unfortunately, is not for everyone, and this saddens me to the core.
 It is for those who seek, those who listen to the Divine, those who firmly believe without a hint of doubt that we are never alone because God is with us in every step of the way.

-During the past year and well into the early part of the year, our life was utterly different from the daily normal living of appointments, chaos, deadlines, parties, and trips that what we were accustomed to before the pandemic hit us.
-I wondered if we will ever go back to the way we were.
+During the past year and well into the early part of the year, our lives were utterly different from the daily normal living of appointments, chaos, deadlines, parties, and trips to which we were accustomed before the pandemic hit us.
+I wondered if we would ever go back to the way we were.
 The change was so drastic that it completely caught us off-guard.
 Almost everything came to a halt.
 We felt lost and restless.

 While standing in our front yard in early spring, I noticed a single dandelion standing tall, away from the rest.
 Held by its own strength.
 Sure of itself.
 Unfazed.
 But until when?
 I guess until its prime has passed.
 Until it withers.
 Waiting for the wind’s next blow.